Saint-Tropez History: Pirates & Painters

-While St Tropez was put on the international jetset destination map by Brigitte Bardot and the celebrities that followed, it has a long and interesting history that spans far farther than the 1950s.
-The present incarnation of the city is actually more than 500 years old and over the centuries it has been shaped by its seafarers.
-Thanks to its fishermen, captains, and crews, Saint-Tropez was renowned in all the world’s ports, and, as a result, some of history’s most admired sailors dropped anchor in this Provencal town.
+While Saint-Tropez was put on the international jetset destination map by Brigitte Bardot and the celebrities that followed, it has a long and interesting history that spans far farther than the 1950s.
+The present incarnation of the town was shaped not just by celebrities, but over centuries, by its seafarers.
+Thanks to its fishermen, captains, and crews, Saint-Tropez was renowned in all the world’s ports, and, as a result, some of history’s most admired sailors dropped anchor in this charming town.

 The first Tropezians arrived from Italy or nearby villages, and they built their houses around the partially demolished castle tower, which is now the Chateau Suffren on the Place de la Mairie .
 It was initially a small village with only three streets: rue du Portalet, rue du Puits, and rue Saint-Esprit, all of which still exist today.